GSA/digitalgov-pra/_pages/clearance-types/index.md

 Generic clearances almost always involve statistical methods and analysis and most information collections are not appropriate for generic clearances.
 Customer satisfaction surveys, focus group tests, and website usability surveys are all good fits for generic clearance.

-If you feel a generic might be suitable for your needs you should [work with your agency’s PRA office]({{'/contact/' | relative_url}}) who will work with OIRA to map out details of what information can and can’t be used under the generic clearance.
+If you feel a generic might be suitable for your needs, [work with your agency’s PRA office]({{'/contact/' | relative_url}}).
+They will work with OIRA to map out details of what information can and can’t be used under the generic clearance.
 This ensures the approval is not only a good fit for the current collection, but future collections too.

 ### Generic clearance: Fast-track process

 The fast-track process is not a type of approval that can be requested; but is a specific type of generic clearance primarily used for customer satisfaction surveys.
-Fast-track requests generally don’t have to undergo additional public comment, and are reviewed in five business days after submitting all materials.
+Fast-track requests generally don’t have to undergo additional public comment, and are reviewed within five business days after submitting all materials.

 Many agencies have an approved fast-track generic clearance for customer satisfaction surveys.
 [Check with your agency’s PRA contact]({{'/contact/' | relative_url}}) to confirm if your agency has one and to see if your collection can be submitted under the fast-track process.

 ## Expedited/Emergency clearance
 {: #expedited-emergency-clearance}

 This is a rare type of approval granted only when there is a time-sensitive need for the collection based on very specific criteria for reasons outside of the agency’s control.
-Typically this type of approval is only granted if the standard PRA process would cause:
+Typically, a collection is only eligible for this type of approval if the standard PRA approval process would cause:

 - Likely public harm (such as the delivery of resources after a natural disaster).
 - Missing a court-ordered or statutory deadline.